 Two presenters under the colorless glow of a sodium lamp as part of an outreach presentation.
 This demonstration shows students what vision would be like without color.

-As part of the presentation, students will be introduced to concepts likes color constancy.
 This phenomenon causes both the squares indicated above to appear as different colors while they're the same shade of grey.

 - St. Michael Indian School: Navajo Nation Arizona.
 Attendance: 30

 - STRIVE Prep, Westwood.
 Attendance: 100